FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 In the project the files:
 -MyBayesLin: contains a linear classifier. output: confusion matrix, classification image and elapsed time
 -MyBayesQ:   contains a quadratic classifier. output: confusion matrix, classification image and elapsed time
--MyMultipleBayes: different classifiers are considered. classification involves the mode of results. output: confusion matrix, classification image and elapsed time
+-MyMultipleBayes: different classifiers are considered with different features each. classification involves the mode of results. output: confusion matrix, classification image and elapsed time
 -LOOCV_MyBayes: estimate classification error via LOOCV for Linear and Quadratic models
--LOOCV_MultipleBayes: estimate classification error via LOOCV for ensemble of models
+-LOOCV_MultipleBayes: estimate classification error via LOOCV for ensemble of models (with different features each)
 (Leave-one-out cross-validation see:https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Leave-one-out_cross-validation)